microsoft/azure-pipelines-yaml/design/use-statement.md

 - Auth setup.
 If I'm going to publish to a private npm registry, I should be able to give the creds here.
 - Problem matchers.
-If the Python compiler emits errors in a known format, we should be able to read that via regex and surfaec it in our UI.
+If the Python compiler emits errors in a known format, we should be able to read that via regex and surface it in our UI.
 VS Code has a defined format for problem matchers.

 ## Solution